-1 55.
-This continues for approximately 10 minutes; the inmate screams out 2 about his ankle hurting.
-3 4 5 6 .
-At 15:57 minutes into the video OC (Pepper Spray) 7 is used on the inmate.
-8 56.
-At 17:53 minutes, someone screams out, and 9 .
-Because of the number of deputies present, it cannot 10 be determined from the video 11 12 13 .
+- 55. This continues for approximately 10 minutes; the inmate screams out about his ankle hurting.
+There are 3-4 deputies on him at this time, most probably one of them kneeling on his ankle.
+At about 12 minutes, all other restraints are off because deputies are preparing to exit the cell but maintain body pressure on the inmate.
+Another deputy comes into the cell with an unholstered Taser, but the other deputies' bodies entirely cover the inmate.
+At 15:57 minutes into the video OC (Pepper Spray) is used on the inmate. - 56.
+At 17:53 minutes, someone screams out, and two deputies throw multiple punches at the inmate.
+Because of the number of deputies present, it cannot be determined from the video where they were punching the inmate.
+In the documentation, one deputy states that he "punched him several times to the face area" (p.
+44).
+It appears more punches were delivered shortly after this, but again hard to determine in the video.
 At 19:18, the wrist restraints were removed.
-This WRAP 14 removal lasted approximately 19 brutal minutes.
-15 16 57.
-There were no other videos that showed the WRAP removal process, and 17 I hope they were not as brutal as this one was.
-Throughout this video, I questioned 18 how the WRAP was safer for everyone involved, staff and inmates.
-Granted, I could 19 not see the inmate's actions or gauge his resistance level, but I could hear he was in 20 pain throughout this incident.
-I could not help but reflect on the countless uses of force 21 I have been involved in or reviewed during my career and speculate if using the 22 traditional approach with leg restraints, wrist restraints, and a cuff retainer would have 23 had a different outcome.
-I believe it would have been different and safer for everyone 24 involved.
-25 58.
-Based on the videos I reviewed that involved using the WRAP restraint, 26 it is my opinion that LASD overuses this tool and should reserve its use for genuinely 27 exceptional circumstances, not for common application after fights and assaults.
+This WRAP removal lasted approximately 19 brutal minutes.
+The inmate was hurt throughout the incident, and at least one deputy received a bite to his finger. - 57.
+There were no other videos that showed the WRAP removal process, and I hope they were not as brutal as this one was.
+Throughout this video, I questioned how the WRAP was safer for everyone involved, staff and inmates.
+Granted, I could not see the inmate's actions or gauge his resistance level, but I could hear he was in pain throughout this incident.
+I could not help but reflect on the countless uses of force I have been involved in or reviewed during my career and speculate if using the traditional approach with leg restraints, wrist restraints, and a cuff retainer would have had a different outcome.
+I believe it would have been different and safer for everyone involved. - 58.
+Based on the videos I reviewed that involved using the WRAP restraint, it is my opinion that LASD overuses this tool and should reserve its use for genuinely exceptional circumstances, not for common application after fights and assaults.